 What's more, using testosterone replacement as a way to restore a woman's flagging sex drive may be risky.
 A study published in the July 24, 2006 issue of the Archives of Internal Medicine found that taking estrogen and testosterone together appeared to more than double the risk of breast cancer.
 The findings came from the long-running Nurses' Health Study, which includes more than 120,000 women.
 Over 24 years of followup, the researchers found that the risk of breast cancer among women taking the combination of estrogen and testosterone (most often in the form of the prescription drug Estratest) was 2.5 times higher than it was among women who never took hormones.
 Even after accounting for other breast cancer risk factors, such as family history, age, and weight at menopause, the researchers saw an increased risk.

 In addition, testosterone often causes unpleasant side effects in women: excessive hair growth, acne, balding, and deepening of voice.
-Tieraona Low Dog, MD, director of fellowship training at the Arizona Center for Integrative Medicine, tells me that these side effects may be less likely to occur with topical testosterone cream than injections.
+Tieraona Low Dog, MD, an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, tells me that these side effects may be less likely to occur with topical testosterone cream than injections.
 She also suggests trying damiana (Turnera diffusa), a traditional herbal remedy from Mexico, for low libido, which she said is especially effective around menopause.
 You can find damiana extracts in stores that sell herbal products.

 Andrew Weil, M.D.